jandremarais/raam/README.md

 ## Status

-Can draw horizontal lines and scroll.
+Can draw grid lines and scroll.

 ![](./screencaps/raam_20240306.gif)